-Fifteen-week experiential training program we call a Missional Learning Team.
-Designed to help young adults establish a personal ministry reaching for the unreached while obtaining greater clarity regarding God’s plan for their life.
+Eight to fifteen-week experiential training program we call a Missional Learning Team.
+Designed to help obedient followers of Jesus establish a personal ministry reaching for the unreached while obtaining greater clarity regarding God’s plan for their life.

 Missional Learning Team

 - Learn in a team environment from experienced disciple-makers using the ministry philosophy of disciple-making movements